UriNeri/rolypoly/README.md

 - Help (software) developers of virus analysis pipeline "plug" holes missing from their framework, by using specific RolyPoly commands to add features to their existing code base.

 ## WIP - NOTE
-RolyPoly is an open, still in progress project - I aim to summrise the main functionality into a manuscript by the end of 2025, or early 2026.
-Pull requests and contributions are welcome and will be considered (see)
+RolyPoly is an open, still in progress project - I aim to summrise the main functionality into a manuscript ~early 2026.
+Pull requests and contributions are welcome and will be considered (see [CONTRIBUTING.md](CONTRIBUTING.md)).

 ## Docs
 For more detailed information, please refer to the [docs](https://pages.jgi.doe.gov/rolypoly/docs/).
 While it isn't updated often, it should still be helpful.
 Most commands support a `--help` flag and that tends to be the most up date.